isaacmillercodes/petstagram-graphql-backend/README.md

-# Step 2: Creating a GraphQL Root Query and Object Type
+# Step Two: Creating a GraphQL Root Query and Object Type

 In the last step, we got our project set up and referenced a placeholder GraphQL schema.
 In this step, we'll be filling out that schema with a *root query* that contains our first GraphQL *type*.